A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Challenging RE Problems and Solutions

 \section{Challenging RE Problems and Solutions}

-In Section \ref{architecture-of-mainstream-approaches}, we summarize the common practice for general RE problems.
-In this section, we review recent challenging RE problems and their corresponding solutions.
-Table~\ref{tab:examples} shows the input and output for each challenging RE task with examples.
+Section \ref{sec:dl_techniques_for_RE} summarize the common practice for general RE problems.
+In this section, we review recent challenging RE problems and corresponding solutions.
+Table~\ref{tab:examples} shows the input and output for each challenging problem with examples.